 Check to make sure the temperature is properly set at a low boil, the solvent is condensing in the condenser and dripping into the center piece, the center piece is filling and emptying properly, and the water is properly draining into the hood drain.

-Monitor the extraction over the next 36 hours.
+Monitor the extraction over the next 36 hr.

 Ensure the temperature is properly set at a low boil, the solvent is condensing in the condenser and dripping into the center piece, the center piece is filling and emptying properly, the water is properly draining into the hood drain, and the solvent level in the round-bottomed flask is still about half full.

-After 36 hours, stop the extraction by turning off the heating mantle.
+After 36 hr, stop the extraction by turning off the heating mantle.

 Label the flask “TLE”.